Updated July 10, 2024

 Some suppliers, institutions, and government agencies don’t accept credit cards.
 A workaround is that perhaps they’ve partnered with a third-party payment service.
 The payment service will process your credit card payment for a fee and send a cheque or bank transfer on your behalf.

 For example, my municipality uses Paymentus to process property taxes for a fee of 1.75%.
 The provincial power corporation uses KUBRA EZ-PAY for a fee of 1.75%.
-PaySimply (2.5%) and Plastiq (2% to 2.85%) perform a similar service.
+PaySimply (2.5%) and Plastiq (2.9% or 2.49% for Canada Revenue Agency) perform a similar service.
 Not all payment options are available for all billers; check each payment-service site for details.

 payment-service-paysimply